Aliases for TRMT12 Gene

 Wybutosine (yW) is a hypermodified guanosine at the 3-prime position adjacent to the anticodon of phenylalanine tRNA that stabilizes codon-anticodon interactions during decoding on the ribosome.
 TRMT12 is the human homolog of a yeast gene essential for yW synthesis (Noma and Suzuki, 2006).[supplied by OMIM, Mar 2008]

 GeneCards Summary for TRMT12 Gene

 TRMT12 (TRNA Methyltransferase 12 Homolog (S. Cerevisiae)) is a Protein Coding gene.
 Diseases associated with TRMT12 include noma.
-Among its related pathways are Gene Expression and tRNA modification in the nucleus and cytosol.
+Among its related pathways are Gene Expression and tRNA processing.
 GO annotations related to this gene include transferase activity.